 \section{Abstract}

-Everyday objects and mid-air gestures have been explored as input modalities, but each has its strengths and limitations—for example, objects offer tangibility but rely on their physical presence; gestures are convenient but lack haptic feedback.
-We introduce \oj{} (``Obj'' + ``Gestures''), five interaction types that utilize both modalities for a design space of expressive and playful interaction.
-To evaluate its usefulness, we conducted a user study ($N =12$) assessing whether it can effectively support basic 3D tasks such as rotation and scaling and found it has performance comparable to or better than the headset’s native freehand manipulation.
-To understand its user experience, we conducted case studies on three example applications—Sound, Draw, and Shadow with the same participants who found it intuitive, engaging, and expressive, and were interested in its everyday use.
-We further illustrate 30 examples to showcase how \oj{} can enrich everyday interactions and discuss its limitations and implications.
+Everyday object-based interactions (EOIs) and mid-air gesture interactions (MAIs) have been widely explored, yet prior work on their integration often targets narrow use cases or specific technologies, leaving designers and developers with limited guidance that generalizes across diverse EOIs and MAIs.
+We introduce \oj{}~(``Obj''~+~``Gestures'')---five interaction types spanning EOIs and MAIs, forming a design space for expressive uni- and bimanual interaction.
+To evaluate the usefulness of \oj{}, we conducted an exploratory user study ($N=12$) on basic 3D tasks (rotation and scaling), which showed performance comparable to the headset's native freehand manipulation.
+To understand the user experience, we conducted case studies with the same participants across three applications (Sound, Draw, and Shadow), where participants found the interactions intuitive, engaging, and expressive, and indicated interest in everyday use.
+We further demonstrate the potential of \oj{} across diverse contexts through 30 examples, and discuss limitations and implications.

 \ccsdesc[500]{Human-centered computing~Mixed / augmented reality} \ccsdesc[500]{Human-centered computing~Interaction design}